ryt/webcsv/readme.md

 # webcsv: Simple CSV Web Viewer

 Simple python app to view CSV files on the browser.
+The CSV data will be rendered with an HTML table.
 This app uses Flask & Runapp\<Gunicorn\> (ryt/runapp) for Deployment.

 ## Test/Development Instructions